Order by phone:

 You can get 132Mb broadband for the same price as many 65Mb fibre deals, so you can't really get fairer than that.

-Virgin Media rewards
+Virgin Media Rewards

 You can compare the latest Virgin Media offers on our Virgin Media cashback and rewards page.
 For general help with rewards, visit our guide to claiming free gifts and vouchers.

-Unfortunately, in 2023 Virgin Media was plagued by a number of outages, some of which lasted hours at a time, leaving customers unable to get online or access their Virgin Media emails.
-In our Broadband Survey, it scored an acceptable 70.2% satisfaction.
-However, we anticipate these scores to drop in 2024 if these technical hiccups become a regular issue.
+In our Broadband Survey, it scored an acceptable 71% satisfaction.
+However, we anticipate these scores to drop if these technical hiccups become a regular issue.
 For now, we'll give it the benefit of the doubt these won't carry on to be a regular occurrence.

 Virgin Media has a clear service status page, so there should be no need to head to a third-party site such as Downdetector if you're having issues.
 Although this gives a good general overview of wider reports if you're choosing whether to sign up to a Virgin Media package.